How to Install Python 3.14 on Ubuntu (26.04, 24.04, 22.04)

 The free-threaded binary installs as python3.14t.
 Verify it is available:

 Ubuntu 26.04 LTS users: If you need the free-threaded runtime, you must compile Python 3.14 from source with the --disable-gil configure flag.
-See the source compilation section below.
+Use python3.14t -V or -VV for version checks because --version is not supported by the free-threaded binary in current Deadsnakes builds.

 Both the Ubuntu 26.04 official repos and the Deadsnakes PPA include a python3.14-full meta-package that bundles a complete set of standard library modules similar to Ubuntu’s system interpreter: